 Last patch scan

 This field displays the date and time of the most recent patch scan for each device.
-It's visible on Devices page, and on the Patch Management Dashboard, within the Devices tab.
+It's visible on Devices page and the Patch Management Dashboard, within the Devices tab.
 The system updates patching information for online devices every hour.
 This includes updates to the dashboard and all relevant pages displaying device data.

 CVE and CVSS